 Pickles in Japan, Tuskemono

-At this time, I would like to introduce the Pickles in Japanese style called Tsukemono.
 This method of keeping the food fresh is similar to several countries’ (sinking them into a salty liquid containing salt, soy sauce, vinegar, sometimes lees from sake, or rice bran).

 Why is Tsukemono popular in Japan?

-Why did this menu become very famous in Japan?
-The answer is deeply concerned with the climate in Japan.
 The key was Humidity.
-We could not keep any vegetables harvested in Summer till the dry Autumn or Winter season.
-If someone just left the fresh food outside, the vegetable will be in such bad condition within one day or few hours!
+We could not store any vegetables harvested in the Summer till the dry Autumn or Winter season.
+If someone just left the fresh food outside, the vegetables will be in such bad condition within one day or a few hours!

 Windows usually get water on surface